plone/documentation/docs/backend/subscribers.md

     />
 ```

-### Subscribing using Python
+### Subscribe to an event using Python

-The following subscription is valid through the process life cycle.
+The following example shows how subscription is valid through the process life cycle.
 In unit tests, it is important to clear test event handlers between the test steps.

-Example:
 ```python
 import zope.component